 Code coverage – This is a metrics to ensure code is well covered by test, code easy to refactor, code is readable and maintainable.

 Defect removal efficiency (DRE) – Purpose of DRE is to judge productivity in terms of delivery with better/agreed quality.
-Delivering new feature as well removing defects from developed feature.
+Delivering new feature as well as removing defects from developed feature.

-Similarly others are also linked with either productivity or quality but bigger question “what metrics means and which all to adopt?”
+Similarly, others are also linked with either productivity or quality but bigger question “what metrics means and which all to adopt?”

 Practices help in improving quality, team maturity, increase productivity and allow business to forecast releases.
 Practice mean habit, routine and doesn’t need to remember.
-It supposed to natural way of software development within organization.
+It supposed to natural way of software development within the organization.
 These practices should systematically produce data that can be measured to understand effectiveness and efficiency.
 If practices not in place but only metrics the organization start chasing data and data can be cooked/manipulated that will not reflect reality.

-There are many practices but organization must choose these based on product, expected quality and complexity of the product.
-Below are some the practices that can be considered.
+There are many practices but the organization must choose these based on product, expected quality and complexity of the product.
+Below are some practices that can be considered.

 There are 3 beautiful metrics that Scrum produces.

-Kanban – Useful mainly for tracking continuous changes in production and also in continuous improvement.
+- Kanban – Useful mainly for tracking continuous changes in production and also in continuous improvement.
 Again there are 3 key metrics.

-Metrics should derived from practices and if not then most likely it will not reflect true picture about productivity, quality and customer satisfaction.
+Metrics should be derived from practices and if not then most likely it will not reflect true picture about productivity, quality and customer satisfaction.